 Robert Irwin (American Installation Artist, 1928-)

-A Professor of Philosophy, I have worked and taught in higher education for twenty-five years.
+A Professor of Philosophy, I worked and taught in higher education for over thirty years.
 My areas of specialization include ancient Greek and medieval philosophy; Eastern philosophies; women philosophers; animal ethics; and philosophy of art.
 A 2005 sabbatical leave was key in my development as a Philosopher-Artist.
 While doing philosophy research, I became aware of vibrant abstract images accumulating in my mind’s eye.
 These subconscious or pre-conscious images were stacking up one upon the other, and each image seemed to be in a holding pattern awaiting release.
-A self-taught artist, I began painting in acrylic on large scale canvases.
-Since then, I have continued to evolve as a self-taught, exhibited, and marketable abstract expressionist painter.
+An “outsider” or self-taught artist, I began painting in acrylic on large scale canvases.
+Since then, I have continued to evolve as an abstract expressionist painter.
 My artistic vision is inspired by reflections on Nature, solitude, spiritual interiority, and the moral actualization of the self found in both 20th c.
 Abstract Expressionism (Wassily Kandinsky; Robert Motherwell) and 19th c.
 New England Transcendentalism (Henry David Thoreau).
-I am also drawn to early modernist and abstract expressionist painters (e.g.) Delaunay-Terk; Mirό; Gorky; Klee; and Olitski.
+I am drawn as well to early modernist and abstract expressionist painters (e.g.) Delaunay-Terk; Mirό; Gorky; Klee; and Olitski.

 “‘Realism’ has been abandoned in the search for Reality: